We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 The only two marketing channels that lower-income bloggers rely on more than higher-income bloggers do are Facebook and Twitter.

-But higher-income bloggers do put more emphasis on some social networks: YouTube, Instagram, Pinterest, reddit, Facebook Messenger and Snapchat (though those last two get low scores from both groups).
+But higher-income bloggers do put more emphasis on some social networks: specifically YouTube, Instagram, Pinterest, Reddit, Facebook Messenger and Snapchat (though those last two get low scores from both groups).

-- Bloggers who earn over $50,000 per year rate Google organic traffic as 83% more important than lower-income bloggers do, and they rate email marketing 192% more important than lower-income bloggers do.
+- Bloggers who earn over $50,000 per year take content optimization seriously: they rate Google organic traffic as 83% more important than lower-income bloggers do.
+And they also rate email marketing 192% more important than lower-income bloggers do.

 - Compared to lower-income bloggers, bloggers who make over $50K per year consider YouTube 3.9 times as valuable.